Last date today for submitting bids for unified bank licences

-New Delhi, March 31 (IANS) March 31 is the deadline for submitting applications for setting up a pan-India umbrella entity for retail payments.
+New Delhi: March 31 is the deadline for submitting applications for setting up a pan-India umbrella entity for retail payments.

 The Reserve Bank of India in February had extended the date to March 31 after it received requests from stakeholders, including Indian Banks' Association (IBA), to extend the deadline.